Broken Access Control

 What it is

-Broken access control is the most prevalent category in the OWASP Top 10 (2021), affecting 94% of applications tested in the OWASP Foundation's data set.
+Broken access control retains the #1 position in OWASP Top 10:2025.
 It covers any path by which a user performs an action they should not be authorized to perform: bypassing access checks via URL manipulation, modifying request metadata, accessing another user's resources via Insecure Direct Object Reference (IDOR), elevating privileges, or performing state changes that should require additional confirmation.
 Modern web frameworks ship with secure-by-default access patterns, but mis-applied or skipped checks remain the dominant root cause of disclosed breaches.
+The 2025 edition also explicitly includes server-side request forgery patterns under this category (which was previously its own A10:2021 entry).

 Common patterns